cse151a-fa24-group-project/CSE151A-Project-ML/README.md

 Every image will be labeled as SAEBB_###.
 For example, the 12th extracted frame of Season 5, Episode 5 will be named as S5E05_12.

-This preprocessing framework will allow us to iteratively enhance our data preparation as we gain more insights into model performance and data requirements.

 # Preprocessing
 In our initial exploration of the data, we identified several key preprocessing considerations that will guide our approach for training a CNN model.